Chapter 6

 statistic = NULL,

-As you can see, the fit (F, PRE) stay the same but the interepretation of the cofficients changes.
+As you can see, the fit (F, PRE) stays the same but the interpretation of the coefficients changes.
 That difference in coefficients is for human interpretability, so use whichever makes the most sense to you and your likely readers.

 Statistical inference in two-parameter models